 Investment

-Most e-Commerce companies start with DPO Essentials (from €2,000/month).
-Companies with multi-market operations or complex marketing stacks typically need DPO Premium (from €5,000/month).
-Earlier-stage brands needing lighter support start with Advisory (from €500/month).
+Most e-Commerce companies start with DPO Essentials (From €2,000 per month).
+Companies with multi-market operations or complex marketing stacks typically need DPO Premium (From €5,000 per month).
+Earlier-stage brands needing lighter support start with Advisory (From €500 per month).
 See our full DPO Services page or Outsourced DPO Cost Guide for details.